PrometheanDissident/prometheandissident.github.io/pages/psychology.md

-- There are two major aspects to human morality/sociality: reciprocity and familiarity
-- Discuss research/theories on how/why morality exists
-- Discuss evolutionary mismatch in modern contexts which explains why ethical debates are so annoying so often

 There exists layers of friend circles, where the emotionally closest circles are the smallest, and the least emotionally close circles are the largest<ref>https://www.researchgate.net/publication/301879177_Calling_Dunbar's_Numbers</ref><ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC1634986/</ref>.

-Although the particulars have substantial cultural variation, a sense of fairness appears to be a human universal that has been shown to prevail in a wide variety of circumstances.
-Many highly cooperative nonhuman species also appear to have an aversion to inequity.
-The brown capuchin monkey responds negatively to unequal reward distribution in exchanges with a human experimenter.
-Monkeys refused to participate if they witnessed a conspecific obtain a more attractive reward for equal effort, an effect amplified if the partner received such a reward without any effort at all.
-This supports the notion of an early evolutionary origin of inequity aversion<ref>https://www.emory.edu/LIVING_LINKS/publications/articles/Brosnan_deWaal_2003.pdf</ref>.

 In the ultimatum game, a proposer decides how much of $10 to give a responder, and the responder decides whether to accept or reject the offer.
 If the responder accepts, the players split the money in the way the proposer suggested.
 If the responder rejects, neither player gets any money.
 This happens only once and the players know this<ref>https://fte.org/teachers/teacher-resources/lesson-plans/is-capitalism-good-for-the-poor-2/the-ultimatum-game-appendix-1/</ref>.